 - The Doctor, Hospital, or Clinic that Prescribed the Drug.
 These entities issue the prescription for the drug.
 If they fail to provide adequate warning of potential side effects or advice on the drug’s use, they may be liable for injuries caused by the drug.

 - The Pharmacy that Issued the Drug.
 The pharmacy is often the last point in the chain of distribution and bears the final responsibility of advising consumers about using the drug.
 Failure to provide you with adequate information regarding the drug’s use may constitute liability on the pharmacist’s part.

 Defective Drug Cases Can Be Complex

-If you or a family member has suffered injury or death as a result of a dangerous or defective drug, contact Spivey Law Firm, Personal Injury Attorneys, P.A., immediately for a free consultation.
+If you or a family member has suffered injury or death as a result of a dangerous or defective drug, contact Spivey Law Firm, Personal Injury Attorneys, P.A. at (239) 337-7483 or statewide (888) 477-4839, immediately for a free consultation.
 We will take your case on a contingency basis, which means that you pay no upfront fees or costs unless you are awarded compensation in your case.
-Review our settlements and verdicts page to view the results of defective drug cases and other personal injury cases that Fort Myers personal injury attorney Randall Spivey has handled.
+Review our settlements and verdicts page to view the results of defective drug cases and other personal injury cases that Fort Myers defective drug attorney Randall Spivey has handled.